preswes14/FROGGLE/README.md

 - A hidden game mode - FROGGED UP mode - (once you clear standard)
 - Rich, strategic turn-based combat
 - All kinds of secrets and easter eggs!
+-_Inspired by Slay the Spire, Balatro, and Inscrytpion - if you like any of these, you'll probably like FROGGLE!_

 ## For Beta Testers